RyanClementsHax/notes/cloud/aws/aws.md

     - no data warehouses or clusters to manage
   - EMR (Elastic Map Reduce)
     - hadoop framework
+    - need to hook up with auto scaling in order to scale automatically
 - macie
   - uses ML and NLP to discover, classify, and protect sensitive data stored in S3
   - dashboards, reporting, and alerts